Skip to main content

 The remote Saline Valley Warm Springs is best visited over a couple of days; though the destination is only about 70 miles away from the nearby town of Bishop, the tumultuous drive takes about four hours.
 Tucked away in the western edge of Death Valley National Park, these natural hot springs in California are not meant for novice explorers, the faint of heart, or the middle of summer.
 If you’re able to make your way through the sands and rocky roads, you’ll be greeted by a makeshift pole with a bat sign, green lawns, rock gardens, and warm pools that are not, in fact, mirages.
 That’s when you know you’ve arrived.

 Though their quirky nature may imply that these hot springs belong in a surrealist painting, the harrowing expedition leaves these pools relatively solitary, unlike the springs located just off the roadway.
-That being said, taking a four-wheel-drive vehicle; bringing plenty of food, water, and fuel; and relying on paper maps rather than on phones or other electronics that require signal are absolutely essential to survival here.
+That being said, taking a four-wheel-drive vehicle, bringing plenty of food, water, and fuel, and relying on paper maps rather than phones or other electronics that require signals are absolutely essential to survival here.

 The Saline Valley is known for being dry and arid (it is the location of abandoned mines and salt deposits, after all), so the going can be rough.
 Drastic temperature drops, high winds, and sudden decreases in altitude are all encountered along the way, too, and the thermal springs lie near a makeshift landing strip, so low-flying planes are not uncommon.
 While there are plenty of things to take into consideration, the soaking pools of the various hot springs extend for three miles down the dirt roads, making for an extreme—and incredibly memorable—adventure.